CreasaBE/RTBH/README.md

 I cannot and will not take full credit for the configs in this repo

 However, everything was checked and built to create a working Remotely Triggered BlackHole

+---
+Please note this is still under construction at this moment.
+Everything is still being populated and tested

+Remarkds and/or comments are always welcome, but please keep it civil
+---